World Class Addiction Treatment

 - Assists patients in making decisions that are crucial to their recovery

-- Encourages patients to learn from the experience and example of others
+- Encourages patients to learn from the experience and examples of others.

 Specialised Group Therapy